Varicella Virus Vaccine Live

 Tell your doctor if:

-3.you have received blood or plasma transfusions or immune globulins within the past five months
+3. you have received blood or plasma transfusions or immune globulins within the past

 Your doctor may decide to delay your injection of VARIVAX Refrigerated.

-4.you have any allergies to any other medicines or any other substances, such as foods, preservatives or dyes.
+4. you have any allergies to any other medicines or any other substances, such as foods,

 Taking other medicines